-In 2017, Vienna was ranked as the city with the world’s highest quality of life by the consulting agency Mercer (for the eighth time in a row).
+In 2019, Vienna was ranked as the city with the world’s highest quality of life by the consulting agency Mercer (for the tenth time in a row).
 The quality of life is generally very high in Austria.

 The high quality of life in Austria is reflected by the low crime rate, the high level of social security and an attractive recreational infrastructure.